 The cat doesn’t like noise.
 Doesn’t the cat like noise?

 Use the question words what, which, who (sometimes whom), whose, when, where and how to ask for information.
-The verbs be, have and do, and helping verbs such as can, will and should are also used in questions.
+The verbs "be, have and do, and helping verbs such as can, will and should" are also used in questions.

 The helping verb comes before the subject, as it does in yes or no questions.
 Here are some examples.
-Again, the helping verb is printed in bold and the subject is printed in color.
+Again, the helping verb is printed in bold and the subject is printed in colour.